jasonbyrne/minikin/README.md

 );
 ```

 You can add global level middleware as well, which can act as plugins and pre-processors.
 The `use` method allows this, similar to other frameworks.
+There is an alias for this called `beforeAll`, which describes better what it does (runs before the normal routes).
+However, `use` is the standard with other frameworks and so more familiar to developers.

 ```javascript
 server.use(parseJwtToken);